kingrocfella/image-text-react/README.md

 # Image to Text Mobile App

-A React Native app built with Expo that allows users to extract text from images using OCR technology.
-The app includes user authentication, camera functionality, and seamless text extraction with copy-to-clipboard features.
+A React Native app built with Expo that allows users to extract text from images and PDFs using AI-powered OCR technology.
+The app includes user authentication, camera functionality, PDF document processing, and seamless text extraction with copy-to-clipboard features.

 ## Features

 - 🔐 **Authentication**: Login and Register screens with form validation
 - 📸 **Camera**: Take pictures using the device camera
 - 🖼️ **Gallery**: Select images from the photo gallery
+- 📄 **PDF Support**: Upload and process PDF documents
 - 🔍 **Text Extraction**: Extract text from images using OCR API
+- 🤖 **AI-Powered PDF Q&A**: Ask questions about uploaded PDFs using AI models (OpenAI, Ollama)
+- 💬 **Follow-up Questions**: Continue conversations with PDFs using request_id
 - 📋 **Copy to Clipboard**: Copy extracted text with a single tap
-- 🔄 **Extract Another**: Quick workflow to extract text from multiple images
+- 🔄 **Extract Another**: Quick workflow to extract text from multiple images/PDFs
+- 🌓 **Theme Toggle**: Switch between Light, Dark, and System theme modes
+- 💾 **Theme Persistence**: Theme preference saved and restored on app launch
 - 🗂️ **State Management**: Redux with Redux Thunk for API calls
 - 🧭 **Navigation**: React Navigation with authentication guards
-- 🔒 **Permissions**: Proper permission handling for camera and photo library access
+- 🔒 **Permissions**: Proper permission handling for camera, photo library, and document access
 - 🎨 **Toast Notifications**: Non-intrusive feedback for user actions
+- ⌨️ **Keyboard Handling**: Smart keyboard avoidance for better UX

 ## Getting Started